Rudolf Belin: Club career

 Belin started his career at a small local club Jedinstvo Zagreb, and joined Dinamo Zagreb in 1959.
 His league debut for the club came on 21 May 1961 in an Eternal Derby match against Hajduk Split, under manager Márton Bukovi, which was his only appearance in the 1960–61 season.
-By the 1962–63 season Belin established himself as part of the starting lineup under coach Milan Antolković as a right back or defensive midfielder.
+By the 1962–63 season, Belin established himself as part of the starting lineup under coach Milan Antolković as a right back or defensive midfielder.
 With Dinamo he reached the 1963 Inter-Cities Fairs Cup final in June 1963, which they lost to Spanish side Valencia 4–1 on aggregate, only a month after winning the 1962–63 Yugoslav Cup by beating Hajduk Split in the final.

 In May 1964 he reached his second cup final with Dinamo, in which they were defeated by Red Star, and later that year he was voted Dinamo Player of the Year, ahead of the club's prolific goalscorer Slaven Zambata.
-Belin then helped Dinamo reach the 1964–65 European Cup Winners' Cup quarter-final in March 1965, in which they were knocked out by Torino, and in May that year another Marshal Tito's Cup win followed.
+Belin then helped Dinamo reach the 1964–65 European Cup Winners' Cup quarterfinal in March 1965, in which they were knocked out by Torino, and in May that year another Marshal Tito's Cup win followed.

-Between March 1966 and the spring of 1967 Belin was away from the team serving his compulsory military service, and returned to join the squad just in time for the 1967 Inter-Cities Fairs Cup quarter-final against Juventus.
+Between March 1966 and the spring of 1967, Belin was away from the team serving his compulsory military service and returned to join the squad just in time for the 1967 Inter-Cities Fairs Cup quarterfinal against Juventus.
 Belin scored a free kick at Maksimir in Dinamo's 3–0 win, and was also a decisive player in the semi-final, as he scored an extra time penalty against Eintracht Frankfurt to edge the German side 4–3 on aggregate, in one of the biggest turnarounds in the competition's history.